syncfusion-content/windowsforms-docs/WindowsForms/wizard/Overview.md

 ---
 layout: post
-title: Overview | WindowsForms | Syncfusion
+title: Overview of Wizard control | Windows Forms | Syncfusion
-description: overview
+description: Wizard control provides an interface to create a multi-step wizards like in the installation process.
 platform: WindowsForms
 control: WizardControl
 documentation: ug